open-eid/eudi-qeaa-doc/docs/attestations/mdl.md

 This section describes the structure, type, data element identifiers and logical organisation of the mandatory attributes of the CBOR encoded Mobile Driving License (mDL) attestation.

-mDL data model is described in section 7 of [ISO/IEC 18013-5:2021], the standard for the mobile driving license use case.
+mDL data model is described in section 7 of [ISO/IEC 18013-5:2021], the standard for the mobile driving licence use case.

 <a id="mdl-document-type-and-namespace"></a>